Yūichi Komano: International career

 In June 2001, Komano was selected Japan U20 national team for 2001 World Youth Championship.
 At this tournament, he played full-time in all 3 matches as left side midfielder and left side back.
 In August 2004, he represented Japan U23 national team at the 2004 Olympics and he played two matches as left side back and left side midfielder.

-He made his full international debut for Japan national team on 3 August 2005 in an 2005 East Asian Football Championship match against China.
+He made his full international debut for Japan national team on 3 August 2005 in a 2005 East Asian Football Championship match against China.
 He was a member of the Japan team for the 2006 World Cup finals as a backup for first-choice Akira Kaji.
 Because of Kaji's injury, Komano played in Japan's opening game against Australia.
 He was also a member for the 2007 Asian Cup finals.
 He played all the Japan games except one for which he wasn't eligible due to suspension.

 On 29 June 2010, Komano missed a penalty in a penalty shoot-out against Paraguay as Japan lost 5–3 in the 2010 World Cup second round.

 Komano scored his first international goal in a friendly against Tajikistan on 11 October 2011 at Nagai Stadium.
-He played 78 games and scored 1 goal for Japan until 2013.
+He played 78 games and scored 1 goal for Japan.
+His last international match was in 2013.